KartnDev/FoodDeliveryJmix/docs/project-configuration/README.md

 Choose the option that best suits your preferences and environment for seamless operation of the Food Delivery application.

+## Local Development

+Before running the applications, it's important to remember that certain systems rely on specific modules.
+Ensure smooth development by publishing add-ons into the local Maven repository.

 ## Configuring Keycloak

 To set up Keycloak for the Food Delivery application, follow these manual configuration steps: